 American Liver Foundation

-Walkers who raise $100 or more will receive the National Walk shirt to commemorate their participation.
-Additional prizes are offered, and you can learn more here.
+Walkers who raise $100 or more will receive the National Walk Shirt to commemorate the day.
+Additional fundraising prizes are offered to walkers who raise $250+.

 Meet our 2020 National LIVEr Life Walk Champion